 Busting Fitness Myths

-When you're trying improve your personal fitness, it's crucial to be following the right guidelines--to avoid chance of injury, to apply the best form, and to get the most out of your workouts.
+When you're trying improve your personal fitness, it's crucial to be following the right guidelines in the gym.
+This can help you to avoid chance of injury, to apply the best form, and to get the most out of your workouts.
 But all too often, folks will go about their routine following awful fitness advice they've taken as fact.
 To correct some of these widespread misconceptions, we're discussing the top five most common ones that may trip you up along your fitness journey.